All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Maximum Weight Loss for Maximum Estrogen Reduction

-The SURMOUNT-1 trial demonstrated that Zepbound at 15 mg produces average weight loss of 22.5% over 72 weeks .
+The SURMOUNT-1 trial[1] demonstrated that Zepbound at 15 mg produces average weight loss of 22.5% over 72 weeks .
 Body composition imaging showed that a substantial proportion of this loss comes from visceral fat, the most metabolically active and hormonally productive fat depot.
+Check out our Zepbound weight loss timeline for detailed data.

-For endometriosis, visceral fat matters because it is the primary site of peripheral estrogen production in women.
+For endometriosis, visceral fat matters because it's the primary site of peripheral estrogen production in women.
 Aromatase in visceral adipocytes converts adrenal androgens to estrone, which fuels the growth of estrogen-receptor-positive endometriotic lesions .
 A 22.5% reduction in body weight, with preferential visceral fat loss, represents the most significant non-surgical reduction in peripheral estrogen production achievable with any medication.

 Dual-Receptor Anti-Inflammatory Effects